NJ Gross Income Tax Fees

-Chapter 55 requires for transactions occurring on or after August 1, 2004 nonresident individuals, estates or trusts that sell or transfer real property in New Jersey to make an estimated Gross Income Tax payment prior to the recording of the deed.
+Transactions occurring on or after August 1, 2004 involving nonresident individuals, estates or trusts that sell or transfer real property in New Jersey, require that an estimated Gross Income Tax payment be made prior to the recording of the deed.
 The payment must be remitted to the Division of Taxation Prior to closing or can be made at closing.
 The estimated payment is determined by multiplying the seller’s gain, as computed for tax purposes, times the Gross Income Tax highest rate of 8.97%.
 In no case may the estimated payment be less than 2% of the consideration paid.
 Prior to closing, sellers prepaying will complete the Nonresident Seller’s Tax Prepayment Receipt from GIT/REP-2 along with NJ 1040ES and file them at one of the Division’s regional branch offices.
 (Locations of these branch offices are listed on the Division’s Website shown below.)
 Sellers not prepaying must complete the Nonresident Seller’s Tax Declaration form GIT/REP-1 and make payment at closing.

 The new Gross Income Tax forms GIT/REP-1 Nonresident Seller’s Tax Declaration and GIT/REP-3 Seller’s Residency Certification/Exemption are available from the Division of Taxation offices or can be downloaded from the Division of Taxation’s website at www.state.nj.us/treasury/taxation.
 Form GIT/REP-2 Nonresident Seller’s Tax Prepayment receipt is only available at one of the Divisions of Taxation’s Regional Taxpayer Service Locations.